8 Essential Customer Retention Metrics for Business in 2023

 - Detractors: Those who respond with a 6 or loyal are unsatisfied, unlikely to be returning customers, and may even tell others to avoid doing business with you.

-Breaking your customers into categories based on NPS can help you target strategies specifically to their pain points and needs.
+Breaking your customers into categories based on NPS can help you target strategies specifically to their pain points and needs and ultimately improve your loyal customer rate.
 Your overall NPS score is also valuable insight into your customers’ sentiment before churning.

 Tips To Improve Customer Retention